OData/v3ProtocolDocument/OData.markdown

 The central concepts in the EDM are *entities*, *entity sets*, and *relationships*.

 *Entities* are instances of entity types (e.g. `Customer`, `Employee`, etc.). *Entity types* are nominal structured types with a key.
 Entities consist of named properties and may include relationships with other entities.
+Entity types support single inheritance from other entity types.
 Entities are the core identity types in a data model.

 *Entity sets* are named collections of entities (e.g. `Customers` is a set of `Customer` entities).
 An entity can be a member of at most one entity set.
 Entity sets provide the primary entry points into your data model.

+Entities and entity sets are *relatable types*.

 *Relationships* have a name and are used to navigate from an entity to related entities.
-Relationships are represented via *navigation properties*.
+Relationships are represented in entity types as *navigation properties*.
+Relationships may be addressed directly through a *navigation link* representing the relationship itself.
 Each relationship has a cardinality.

 *Complex types* are keyless nominal structural types consisting of a set of properties.
 These are value types that lack identity.
 Complex types are commonly used as property values in an entity or as parameters to operations.